katinkab/AnswerSetLAD/README.md

 SATISFIABLE
 ```
 This result shows all positive prime patterns of degree two with perfect homogeneity and trivial bound on the prevalence.

+#### Pattern generation using _asprin_
+For the calculation of Pareto-optimal patterns we implemented the option to solve the problem instances using _asprin_ [asprin] (https://github.com/potassco/asprin), which is a general framework for optimization in ASP by [Potassco](https://potassco.org/).

 #### Calculating all patterns for a data set